vikashk1/node/doc/api/child_process.md

 While the example above uses a server created using the `net` module, `dgram` module servers use exactly the same workflow with the exceptions of listening on a `'message'` event instead of `'connection'` and using `server.bind()` instead of `server.listen()`.
-This is, however, currently only supported on UNIX platforms.
+This is, however, currently only supported on Unix platforms.

 #### Example: sending a socket object